By Laura Willoughby MBE

 A recent study by the government-funded Drinkaware campaign found that one in five adults want to cut back on their drinking.
 Quitting always felt like an impossible task – a very lonely solution to my very social problem.
 But every other day as I nursed a hangover and the associated shame, I knew I had to do something.

 So I made a decision three years ago.
 A snap decision on the day I got a tax rebate, I paid some cash for a workshop on quitting.
 The next thing I did right was I told my friends.
 The look of relief on their faces was visible.
 I think it was a combination of private management and public proclamation that helped.
 After that workshop I never drank again.

 But after that, the thing that kept me on an even keel was that each and every day I felt better and better and better.
 I really do feel like that energetic and idealistic 20-year-old again.
 As I looked back on why I did not do this before, I began to see that it was because internet searches always gave me results that did not feel like me.

 AA was for alcoholics, council drug and alcohol services for those at rock bottom.
 I still wanted to go the pub (I still do), and wanted to feel positive about what I was gaining, rather than mourn what I was losing.

 This is why I have set up Club Soda.
 We want to support you whatever your goal.
 Whether you want to cut down, stop for a bit or quit.
 You can set your goals, track your progress, and natter with others doing the same – after all, we get pissed together so why should we get sober alone?

-Perhaps you don’t want to quit completely like I did but you’d like to cut back.
-Here are some tips to help with cutting down on alcohol:
+Here are some tips on how to cut down on alcohol (if you don’t want to quit completely like I did but you’d like to cut back):

 In simple terms, how many drinks do you have on a day when you are drinking?
 For example, cutting down for you personally could mean restricting yourself to just one bottle of wine with your partner (rather than the two you’ve become used to having).